Jordaneisenburger/fallback-studio/README.md

 # Fallback Studio

-Fallback Studio creates a wrapper around [PWA Studio](https://github.com/magento-research/pwa-studio) and provides a basic fallback structure so you can create storefronts that depend on the venia-concept storefront.
+Fallback Studio (<small>the name was too funny not to use</small>) creates a wrapper around [PWA Studio](https://github.com/magento-research/pwa-studio) and provides a basic fallback structure so you can create storefronts that depend on the venia-concept storefront.

 ### Motivation